- 1 How much should companies budget for marketing?

 Once the business is operational and generating sales, the U.S. Small Business Administration recommends budgeting 7-8% of gross revenue for marketing expenses.
 This marketing budget benchmark assumes the business’ revenue is under $5 million, and its net profit margins are between 10% to 20%.

-What should a marketing budget look like?
+What should marketing budget be in 2020?

 The U.S. Small Business Administration recommends, “As a general rule, small businesses with revenues less than $5 million should allocate 7-8 percent of their revenues to marketing.”
 This percentage is based on companies that have margins in the 10-12 percent range (after expenses).